 So I’ll admit that this is kind of a neat trick.
 However, I just don’t like my students to rely on their fingers.
 I feel like we are always trying to get our students AWAY from finger counting as a strategy, so I’d rather not have them rely on this one.

-Here’s another strategy that I don’t like:
+Here’s another trick that I don’t like:

 For this one, we list the numbers from 0-9, and then list the numbers from 9-0 beside that.